exupero/find-like/README.md

-find-spec-file
+find-like
 ==============

-A simple Go program to find the filename in the `spec` directory that most closely resembles the given filename.
+Find a filename in the given directory that most closely resembles the given filename.

 Building
 --------